Skip to content

 This will generate a list of all write indices within OpenSearch for the specified pattern.

-Since the pattern only should only match a single alias, and since each alias can only have a single write index, the output should be validated that it at most only contains one index.
+Since the pattern should only match a single alias, and since each alias can only have a single write index, the output should be validated that it at most only contains one index.

 Using these two example functions we can now fetch the indices for a pattern and find the write index for any matching alias, meaning we can iterate over them, filter out the write index, and perform our backup: